War of the Pacific: Last days

-A Chilean soldier with the "Peruvian wart," or Carrion's disease, who was infected probably in the valleys of the Rimac River during the war in the sierra.
+A Chilean soldier with the "Peruvian wart," or Carrion's disease, who was probably infected in the valleys of the Rimac River during the war in the sierra.

 Chile and Iglesias's government signed the Peace Treaty of Ancón on 20 October 1883, which ended the war and ceded Tarapacá to Chile.

 Lizardo Montero tried to resist in Arequipa with a force of 4,000 men, but when Chile's 3,000 fighters arrived from Mollendo, Moquegua, and Ayacucho and began the assault to Arequipa, the Peruvian troops mutinied against Montero and allowed the Chileans to occupy the city on 29 October 1883.
 Montero opted for a Bolivian asylum.
 The occupation of Ayacucho by Chilean Colonel Urriola on 1 October lasted only 40 days, as Urriola withdrew to Lima.
 Ayacucho was occupied by Cáceres's new army of 500 men.
 Cáceres continued to refuse the cession of territories to Chile.

 The basis of Cáceres's war the increasingly powerful Indian insurrection against the Chileans, which had changed the nature of the war.
 Indian guerrillas fought "white men from all parties," looted towns, and seized land of the white owners.
 In June 1884, Cáceres accepted Treaty of Ancón "as an accomplished fact" but continued to fight Iglesias.

 On Cáceres's true reasons for his change of mind, Florencia Mallon wrote:

 Yet long before the civil war was over, it became clear to the hero of la Breña that, in order to build an alliance that would carry him to the presidential palace, he had to mend fences with the "hacendados" as a class, included those who had collaborated with the Chileans.
 The only way to do so was to give the "hacendados" what they wanted and repress the very guerrillas who had made the Breña campaign possible in the first place.

 On 29 October 1883, the Chilean occupation of Lima ended, and on 4 August 1884, Lynch and the rest of the Chilean Expeditionary Forces embarked in Callao for Chile.

 Peace

 Peace treaty between Chile and Peru

-On 20 October 1883, hostilities between Chile and Peru formally came to an end under the Treaty of Ancón, whose terms had Peru formally cede Tarapacá Province to Chile, and the use of the guano and nitrate resources to repay Peru's debts were regulated.
+On 20 October 1883, hostilities between Chile and Peru formally came to an end under the Treaty of Ancón, whose terms had Peru formally cede Tarapacá to Chile, and the use of the guano and nitrate resources to repay Peru's debts were regulated.
 Chile was also to occupy the provinces of Tacna and Arica for 10 years, when a plebiscite was to be held to determine nationality.
 For decades thereafter, the two countries failed to agree on the terms of the plebiscite.
 Finally, in 1929, mediation under US President Herbert Hoover caused the Treaty of Lima to be signed by which Chile kept Arica, and Peru reacquired Tacna.